1. You have a gift.

 If we let fear hold us back, we forfeit the opportunity to grow through using our spiritual gifts.

-Join me for a recent post at Planting Roots.
+This post first appears at Planting Roots.
 Continue reading at Planting Roots.

 How has fear effected you when it comes to using your gifts?